mgrankin/ru_transformers/README.md

 ```

 Folders with ```s_``` prefix contain Small (124M) model, ```m_``` - for Medium (355M) model.

+To understand how to generate text you should start by looking at `rest.py`.

 # 4. I've got a small Russian dataset and I want to finetune your model on it